 The professional body was found almost 200 years ago, in 1834, by several prominent architects.
 The royal charter was granted in 1837, under King William IV, with supplemental charters in 1887, 1909, and 1925, with minor amendments.
 These were subsequently revoked and replaced by a single character in 1971 with an amendment in 2020.

-2. The original name of the organization was Institute of British Architects in London
+2. The original name of the organization was the Institute of British Architects in London.

 RIBA is a not-for-profit charity, registered in the United Kingdom, sans government funding.
 The RIBA Enterprise is the commercial arm of the organization, which publishes journals, operates bookshops, and functions for the benefit of the RIBA members.
 The membership subscriptions and commercial activities also cover a part of its operating costs.
 The organization predominantly relies on the members, sponsors, and charitable trading operations, to make their work possible.

 4. RIBA is governed by a Council of 50 members.